What is RPL Report and its requirement for Australia Immigration?

 - ICT Management

-For the RPL report, applicants must submit one project report within the past three years and another within the past five years.
-In the project report, applicants must include the System Analysis and Design, Network topologies, Project management, ICT managerial activities, Programming paradigms about the related project you submit within the past 3 and 5 years.
-Australian Computer Society provides all the necessary templates and format of the project report and submitting format to the applicant.
+For the ACS RPL report, applicants must submit one project report within the past three years and another within the past five years.
+In the project report, applicants must include the System Analysis and Design, Network topologies, Project management, ICT managerial activities, and Programming paradigms about the related project you submitted within the past 3 and 5 years.
+Australian Computer Society provides all the templates and formats of the project report and submitting format to the applicant.

 Component of the project report

 Business Opportunity or problem

 - Your preset to the solution of the project

 - Your role in implementing the project

 - The overall success of the project

 Read More: Wondering how to apply for ACS skill assessment? 🤔🤔